Associate in Science in

 Embry-Riddle is accredited by the Southern Association of Colleges and Schools Commission on Colleges.

-The Associate of Science in Aeronautics is a multidisciplinary online or on-campus degree program that combines previous work experience with courses of study in human factors, security, aviation safety, occupational safety and health, air traffic control, aircraft maintenance, and aeronautical science.
+The Associate in Science in Aeronautics is a multidisciplinary online or on-campus degree program that combines previous work experience with courses of study in human factors, security, aviation safety, occupational safety and health, air traffic control, aircraft maintenance, and aeronautical science.

 The A.S. in Aeronautics at Worldwide & Online is housed in the College of Aeronautics Undergraduate Studies.

 Electives allow students to tailor degrees to particular interests and career goals, and are closely mapped to the career needs of the student and the demands of the industries they serve.